History of Carmona, Spain: Muslim Qarmūnâ

 In 912, the first year of his rule as Emir of Córdoba, Abd ar-Rahman III took advantage of the rivalries between the Banu Hayyay lords of Išbīliya (Seville) and Qarmūnâ to force them to submit.
 He initially sent a special corps (hasam) under Ahmad ibn Muhammad ibn Hudayr, governor of Écija, to Seville, to obtain their submission.
 This attempt failed, but gained him the support of Muhammad ibn Ibrahim ibn Hayyay, lord of Qarmūnâ, and a cousin of the Sevillan lord, Ahmad ibn Maslama.
 When the latter was surrounded by Umayyad troops, he sued for help to Umar Ibn Hafsun, but the latter was defeated by the besiegers and returned to Bobastro.
 Seville finally capitulated on 20 December 913.
 Ibn al-Mundir al-Qurays, a member of the royal family, was named governor of the city, while the lord of Qarmūnâ obtained the title of Vizier.
 Muhammad ibn Ibrahim enjoyed his office for only a single day, for Abd ar-Rahman soon discovered his collusion with the rebel governor of Qarmūnâ.
 Muhammad was sent to prison, where he later met his death.

 While there is no body of specific data presenting a coherent and comprehensive picture of the political and economic life of the city under Muslim rule, certain aspects are approachable from the existing documentation.
 These records provide a chronology of the Islamisation of the local population, and show that this process was already well underway in the 9th century.
 The differences within mixed communities were probably, at that time, less than the convergences.
 For example, the grammarian Maslama ibn Khattab, born in Qarmūnâ in 906, was educated in his hometown according to the cultural conventions of the Islamic world.

-The disintegration of the Caliphate into numerous principalities led Qarmūnâ to incorporate the cora of Ecija into its own short-lived taifa.
+The disintegration of the Caliphate into numerous principalities led Qarmūnâ to incorporate the Kūra of Ecija into its own short-lived taifa.
 The Taifa of Qarmūnâ was dominated from 1023 to 1042 by the Berber warlord Muhammad ibn Abd Allah, of the Zenata dynasty, who relied on the support of his tribe, the Banu Birzal, to seize power.
 Ibn Abd Allah managed to counter the aspirations of hegemony of the Taifa of Išbīliya until 1042, when after an armed confrontation, Qarmūnâ was integrated into the Taifa of Išbīliya ruled by the Arab Abbadid family.
 Thenceforth, decisions made by the emir in Išbīliya (Seville) determined the course of events in the Muslim city.